khuyentran1401/top-github-scraper/README.md

 For each user, `top-github-scraper` scrapes 16 data points:
 * `login`: username
 * `url`: URL of the user
-* `contributions`: Number of contributions to the repository that the user is scraped from
-* `stargazers_count`: Number of stars of the repository that the user is scraped from
-* `forks_count`: Number of forks of the repository that the user is scraped from
 * `type`: Whether this account is a user or an organization
 * `name`: Name of the user
 * `company`: User's company